 Post-Autopsy Analysis and Investigation

 An on-scene investigation combined with an autopsy may not render a cause of death (or a manner of death, in some instances).
-Thus, additional forensics analysis, testing, and investigation becomes necessary.
-More over than not, this is in the form of a laboratory testing or blood, bodily fluids, and tissue samples.
+Thus, additional forensics analysis, testing, and the investigation becomes necessary.
+Moreover, than not, this is in the form of laboratory testing or blood, bodily fluids, and tissue samples.
 These biological samples typically are sent to specialized laboratories for analysis.

 Once this post-autopsy analysis is completed, including lab testing, the medical examiner completes a final report.
 Ideally, the report includes a cause and manner of death.
 With that said, these are situations in which a cause of death cannot be ascertained.
 When that occurs, the coroner notes that the cause of death is “undetermined” on the final report and on the death certificate.